 Elevation: 11,913 ft

-Goat Peak from Wildhorse Canyon by Ray Brooks.
+Goat Peak from Wildhorse Canyon by Ray Brooks

-I have dug out my old journals and found my memories of climbing Goat Peak in 1971.July 6 1971 Harry Bowron, Art Troutner, & I hiked up the Right Fork of Wildhorse Canyon for about 3 miles and camped at a large meadow that was still mostly covered with snow from a large avalanche.
+I have dug out my old journals and found my memories of climbing Goat Peak in 1971.
+On July 6, 1971, Harry Bowron, Art Troutner and I hiked up the right fork of Wildhorse Canyon for about 3 miles and camped at a large meadow that was still mostly covered with snow from a large avalanche.
 We had the brand-new USGS topo of the area and some knowledge of the mountains from a Decker Flat Climbing & Frisbee Club 4th of July party and outing to the same area a year earlier.

 We had a great view of the Ketchum/Sun Valley area and could unfortunately hear the snarling of engines as the Porsche Club of America held a racing event at Sun Valley.
 Somewhat awed by the ability of civilization to annoy us in such a remote place, we retreated to the southern summit and then found a well hidden cairn & summit register that identified our mountain as Goat Peak.
 I entered the brazen advice that the further summit was the higher one & that the dozens of signers were mistaken in their choice.
 A note from the present: After a lifetime of being a good-person, I still marvel at that little piece of summit register cockiness.